A Presidential Memoir, without a

 Great Presidents.

 a crime against humanity.
-They gave them two options: If you elect not to pay
+They gave them two options: If they elect not to pay

-allegiance to the Cameroonian flag, and retains your Nigerian citizenship,
+allegiance to the Cameroonian flag and retain their Nigerian citizenship,

-you must evacuate yourself and your belongings to a
+they must evacuate themselves and their belongings to a

 new settlement.
 In that case, your culture, your herds, your business, your farm,